z4r/python-rtkit/README.rst

  [Monkey: Install my restkit fork: https://github.com/z4r/restkit]

-Normally it will be something like this.
+Usually your requests will be something like this.

 ::